 Treatments and drugs

-Treatment for intestinal obstruction depends on the cause of your condition.
+Treatment for intestinal obstruction depends on the cause of your condition, but generally requires hospitalization.

 Hospitalization to stabilize your condition

 Treatment for complete mechanical obstruction

 Alternatively, your doctor may recommend treating the obstruction with a self-expanding metal stent.
 The wire mesh tube is inserted into your colon via an endoscope passed through your mouth or colon.
 It forces open the colon so the obstruction can clear.
 Stents are generally used to treat people with colon cancer or to provide temporary relief for people who are at high risk of emergency surgery.
 You may still need surgery, once your condition is stable.